FiBe4000/xmonad-config/README.md

 # xmonad-config
 This is my Xmonad configuration for my desktop computer.
-I have also included some scripts that runs from xmonad.hs.
+I have also included some scripts that run from xmonad.hs.
-Previously this repository contained my xmobar and Stalonetray configurations but they are now moved to my dotfiles repository.
+Previously this repository contained my xmobar and stalonetray configurations but they are now moved to my dotfiles repository.